Piers Morgan: Television career

 Morgan's career expanded into television presenting before he left the Daily Mirror.
 He presented a three-part television documentary series for the BBC titled The Importance of Being Famous (2003), about fame and the manner in which celebrities are covered by modern media.
 At the annual Pride of Britain Awards broadcast on ITV, Morgan chaired a panel of prominent people who had chosen the recipients of the awards from 1999 to 2006.
 He co-hosted a current affairs interview show on Channel 4 with Amanda Platell, Morgan and Platell.
 Morgan and Platell were put together because of their opposing political viewpoints; Platell interrogated guests from the right wing, Morgan from the left wing.
-The show was dropped after three series reputedly because of poor viewing figures, although the chairman of Channel 4 Luke Johnson was reported not to like the programme.
+The show was dropped after three series reputedly because of poor viewing figures, although Channel 4 chairman Luke Johnson was reported not to like the programme.

-Throughout 2006, Morgan appeared as a judge on the television show America's Got Talent alongside Brandy Norwood and David Hasselhoff on NBC.
+Throughout 2006 Morgan appeared as a judge on the television show America's Got Talent alongside Brandy Norwood and David Hasselhoff on NBC.
 Morgan was chosen by Simon Cowell as a replacement for himself because of the conditions of his American Idol contract.
 Morgan appeared as a celebrity contestant on Comic Relief Does The Apprentice in 2007 to raise money for the BBC charity telethon Comic Relief.
-After his team lost, Morgan was selected by Sir Alan Sugar as the contestant to be fired.
+After his team lost, Morgan was selected by Alan Sugar as the contestant to be fired.
 In 2007, Morgan appeared as a judge for the second season of America's Got Talent and also appeared as a judge on Britain's Got Talent on ITV with Amanda Holden and Simon Cowell.
 He also presented You Can't Fire Me, I'm Famous on BBC One.
 He fronted a three-part documentary about Sandbanks for ITV entitled Piers Morgan on Sandbanks in January 2008.
 In 2008, Morgan signed a two-year "golden handcuffs" deal with ITV in May, reportedly worth £2 million per year.
 As part of the deal, he would continue as a judge on Britain's Got Talent for at least two more series and front a new chat show.
 He also made some interview specials, plus three more documentaries from various countries.
 Morgan's golden handcuffs deal was the first signing by ITV's new director of television, Peter Fincham.